x-JR/vs-ancientdungeons/README.md

   // be carefull a too high value my slow worldgen drastically "ChunkRange": 6,
   // if set to 1 it will print spawnlocations in the debug log on the server
-  // when set to 2 it will log and also send visual debug boxes to the clients
+  // when set to 2 it will log and also send visual debug boxes to the clients (activate it with .debugdungeon)
   // if set to 3 it will only spawn one dungoen at x=0 z=0 + all previous debug "Debug": 1,
   // if debug is false this is the chance that a dungeon can spawn in a chunk